devpi/devpi/doc/hooks.rst

 There is one hook to enable authentication from external sources::

-    devpiserver_auth_user(model, username, password):
+    devpiserver_auth_user(userdict, username, password):
         """Needs to validate the username and password.

-        In case of valid credentials a list must be returned which optionally contains the group names the user is member of.
+        In case of valid credentials a dict must be returned which optionally contains a list of the group names the user is member of stored on the "groups" key.
         If returning False, the authentication for the user fails.
 No other plugin or devpi-server internals can change that.
         If the hook returns None, then the next plugin or the devpi-server internal authentication is used.

+        The userdict argument is None if no user with the name username exists in devpi-server.
+If a user exists, it's a dictionary with infos about the user.
         """

-The model argument should only be used to check whether a user exists in ``devpi-server`` with ``model.get_user(username)``.
-You are on your own if you use it for anything else.

 hook semantics for metadata changes and uploads